SquareMill/staticizer/README.md

 ## Crawler Options

 * :aws - Hash of connection options passed to aws/sdk gem
-* :filter_url - proc called to see if a discovered URL should be crawled, return nil to not crawl a url, return the url (can be modified) to crawl
+* :filter_url - lambda called to see if a discovered URL should be crawled, return the url (can be modified) to crawl, return nil otherwise
 * :output_dir - if writing a site to disk the directory to write to, will be created if it does not exist
 * :logger - A logger object responding to the usual Ruby Logger methods.
 * :log_level - Log level - defaults to INFO.
-# :valid_domains - Array of domains that should be crawled.
+* :valid_domains - Array of domains that should be crawled.
 Domains not in this list will be ignored.
+* :process_body - lambda called to pre-process body of content before writing it out.

 ## Contributing